henryleach/grey-book/README.md

 For more information read the official [setup guide](//gohugo.io/overview/installing/) of Hugo.

+### As a Simple Download

+Download the theme as a [zip file](https://github.com/henryleach/hugo-theme-grey-book/archive/refs/heads/main.zip) from Github, then unzip it into a folder `themes/grey-book`.

 ## Getting started

-After installing the theme successfully it requires a just a few more steps to get your site running.
+After installing the theme, you need to update the config.toml file in your site's root directory.

 ### The config file

-Take a look inside the [`exampleSite`](https://github.com/henryleach/hugo-theme-grey-book/tree/master/exampleSite) folder of this theme.
+Take a look inside the [`exampleSite`](https://github.com/henryleach/hugo-theme-grey-book/tree/main/exampleSite) folder of this theme.
 You'll find a file called [`config.yaml`](https://github.com/henryleach/hugo-theme-grey-book/blob/master/exampleSite/config.yaml).
 To use it, copy the [`config.yaml`](https://github.com/henryleach/hugo-theme-grey-book/blob/master/exampleSite/config.yaml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

 > ⚠️ You may need to delete the line: `themesDir: ../../`

+### Logo and favicon

+Set them to whichever image you like using the parameters.
+Avatar size is 100x100px.

+    ```toml
+    [params]
+	favicon = "/images/yourfavicon.png"
+	avatar = "/images/youravatar.png"
+	roundAvatar = false
+    ```

+## Features Inherited In This Theme

+These features existed in the [Mini](https://github.com/henryleach/hugo-theme-grey-book) theme from which this is derived, and haven't been changed, so should still work, but haven't been tested.

 ### Add Comments